geneweb/geneweb/README.md

 * Try to keep the same coding style as the existing one.
 * New code should not contain any trailing whitespace.
 * Each pull request should have a single clear purpose.
-If it containes multiple unrelated changes, those changes should be split into separate pull requests.
+If it contains multiple unrelated changes, those changes should be split into separate pull requests.
 * If the PR needs to be update, push force.